 Chatsworth House & Park

 Chatsworth House, the seat of the Cavendish Family, lies at the heart of the Peak District National Park and is the magnificent home of the 12th Duke & Duchess of Devonshire.
-Known as the Palace of the Peak, Chatsworth House is generally regarded as the finest palatial home in England; it is one of the countries greatest treasure-houses with a vast collection of art treasures and ancient artefacts from all over the world, gathered together over the five hundred years of it's history - and has justifiably been called the `National Gallery of the North'.
-The house is open to visitors for most of the year, closing just before Christmas (December 23rd in 2006) and re-opening the following Easter.
-The wonderfully landscaped park, with it's large herd of deer and five miles of walks, is open to the public all year round with free admission.
+Known as the Palace of the Peak, Chatsworth House is generally regarded as the finest palatial home in England; it is one of the countries greatest treasure-houses with a vast collection of art treasures and ancient artefacts from all over the world, gathered together over the five hundred years of it’s history – and has justifiably been called the `National Gallery of the North’.
+The house is open to visitors for most of the year, closing just before Christmas and re-opening the following Easter.
+The wonderfully landscaped park, with its large herd of deer and five miles of walks, is open to the public all year round with free admission.

 The History of Chatsworth